-MCEDD also has a Business Loan Program that is available to entrepreneurs, start up businesses and existing businesses doing business in the five county (Sherman, Hood River, Wasco, Klickitat and Skamania) Mid-Columbia Area.
-Both of these loan programs are part of MCEDD’s efforts to strengthen and support the region’s economy.
-Contact Eric Nerdin at 541-296-2266 or firstname.lastname@example.org for more information on these MCEDD loan programs.
+The MCEDD Loan Program is available to entrepreneurs, start-up businesses and existing businesses doing business in the five county (Sherman, Hood River, Wasco, Klickitat and Skamania) Mid-Columbia Area.
+This loan program is part of MCEDD’s efforts to strengthen and support the region’s economy.